Join Monica in D.C. on April 18th at Barrelhouse's Conversations & Connections!

 Monica Prince: The Myth, the Legend

-Monica Prince was born and raised in Lakewood, Colorado, where she learned how to wear high heels and love writing.
+Monica Prince, daughter of Guyanese parents, was born and raised in Lakewood, Colorado, where she learned how to wear high heels and love writing.

 Photo credit: Sheena Leano Rafferty